The Ultimate Thanksgiving Turkey Timeline: When to Thaw, Brine & Cook Your Bird

 - Roast and baste!
 Remember to baste the turkey occasionally with some of the delicious juices that are gathering at the bottom of the roasting pan.
 If the turkey starts to look too brown, tent it with aluminum foil.

 - Take the turkey’s temperature.
-The only way to know if a turkey is ready is by using a meat thermometer, so give it a check a little bit before the time you think it should be done, just in case it’s cooking quickly.
+The best way to check your turkey’s doneness is by using a meat thermometer, so give it a check a little bit before the time you think it should be done, just in case it’s cooking quickly.
 Temp it in the thickest part of the thigh that’s not touching bone.
 You’re looking for 165 degrees Fahrenheit.

 - Rest, rest, rest.
 A fresh-out-of-the oven turkey is way too hot to carve and needs some resting time so the juices can redistribute themselves back into the meat.
 Don’t worry, this large piece of meat will not get cold.
 In fact, letting it rest at least 30 minutes (and up to an hour) will let it reach a safer temperature that will make it much easier to carve.
 No burnt fingers!